jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ### Embeddings
 #### Token Embeddings
-Token ids by themselves are not very good representations for a neural network.
-For one, the relative magnitudes of the token ids falsely communicate information (for example, if `Apple = 5` and `Table = 10` in our vocab, then we are implying that `2 * Table = Apple`).
+Token IDs by themselves are not very good representations for a neural network.
+For one, the relative magnitudes of the token IDs falsely communicate information (for example, if `Apple = 5` and `Table = 10` in our vocab, then we are implying that `2 * Table = Apple`).
 Secondly, a single number is not a lot of _dimensionality_ for a neural network to work with.

 To address these limitations, we'll take advantage of [word vectors](https://jaykmody.com/blog/attention-intuition/#word-vectors-and-similarity), specifically via a learned embedding matrix: